Right to work checks

-Undertake the right to work check using the Government’s Online Right to Work Check Service where possible and relevant declaration form (FORM 1).
+Undertake the right to work check using the Home Office Online Right to Work Checking Service where possible and relevant declaration form (FORM 1).

-Group 2 – Candidates unable to undertake the Government's Online Right to Work Check above (e.g. British/Irish citizens)
+- Individuals unable to undertake the Home Office Online Right to Work Check above (e.g. British/Irish citizens)

-Individuals who are unable or do not wish to undertake the Government's Online Right to Work Check (as above) will be treated as an exception during the COVID-19 period.
+Individuals who are unable to undertake the Home Office Online Right to Work Check will be treated as an exception during the COVID-19 period.
 The below process should be followed:

 - Ask individual to provide a copy (either scan or photograph) of their passport, BRP or other acceptable right to work documentation which we will accept as an interim measure as proof of their right to work.

-- The copy passport will be checked to ensure name/DOB/nationality match the individual’s job application.
+- The copy passport/ID will be checked to ensure name/DOB/nationality match the individual’s job application.

-- Carry out a visual verification via Microsoft Teams/Zoom and ask that they also show their original passport during the video call.
+- Carry out a visual verification via Microsoft Teams/Zoom and ask that they also show their original passport/ID during the video call.
 If this matches, we will allow the individual to start work (as per their contract which should have been signed).

 - Similar to the normal declaration that we include on right to work checks (i.e. the ID Stamp), you will need to include the following declaration ‘Adjusted check undertaken on [INSERT DATE] due to COVID-19’ electronically signed and dated by yourself and uploaded to Stonefish along with the individual’s ID (FORM 2).